-- 1. The examinations are set as described in the annex (Implementation Regulations) and in the digital study guide. - 2.
-The annex (Implementation Regulations) and/or the digital study guide contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
-A student may participate in an examination for a subject no more than twice in one academic year. - 4.
+- The examinations are set as described in the annex (Implementation Regulations) and in the digital study guide.
+Unforeseen circumstances or measures, as a result of COVID-19, may require deviation from the prescribed form.
+If an examination is administered using online proctoring, this must take place in accordance with the TU Delft Online Proctored Examination Regulation. - The annex (Implementation Regulations) and/or the digital study guide contains a description of the moments at which and the numbers of times that examinations can be taken, along with their frequency, without prejudice to the provisions of these regulations concerning written and oral examinations. - 3.
+A student may participate in an examination for a subject no more than twice in one academic vear. - 4.
 In special cases, the Board of Examiners will deviate from the provisions of this Article in favour of the student.

-Article 17A - Times and number of examinations (Art.
+Article 17A - Times and number of written examinations (Art.
 7.13 Section 2, Subsection j WHW)

-- 1. Two opportunities to take written examinations will be offered each academic year: - the first opportunity is immediately after the teaching period for the course to which the examination in question relates, - the second opportunity is at a later moment during the current academic year.
+- 1. Two opportunities to take written examinations will be offered each academic year: - the first opportunity is immediately after the teaching period for the course to which the examination in question relates, - the second opportunity is at a later moment during the current academic year. - 2.
+The examinations as mentioned in section 1 will be administered as described for the respective examination in the Implementation Regulations and in the digital study guide for the respective

-- 2. The examinations as mentioned in section 1 will be administered as described for the respective examination in the Implementation Regulations and in the digital study guide for the respective programme for the current academic year.
+- programme for the current academic year.
 A timetable of all the opportunities to sit written examinations is drawn up on an annual basis and distributed before the start of each semester. - 3.
 If absolutely necessary, changes can be made to this examinations' timetable but only with the approval of the Board of Examiners and if the changes are communicated to students through the official means of communication (the electronic learning environment) at least 4 weeks in advance.
 In case of force majeure, deviation from this period is allowed, only by decision of the Board of Examiners. - 4.
 If an examination is part of a course not offered by the faculty of EEMCS the relevant stipulations in the Teaching and Examination Regulations of the relevant programme will apply. - 5.
 Notwithstanding the provisions of section 1, there will be at least one chance in a year to sit examinations relating to courses not taught in a given academic year. - 6.
 In exceptional cases, the Board of Examiners may permit more than two opportunities in a year for certain examinations.